tommueller/ng-mat-icon-bar/README.md

 </mat-icon-bar>
 ```

+The component has two event outputs:

+- *onOpen*: triggered when bar is shown
+- *onClose*: triggered when bar is closed

 ## Contributions

 Please don't hesitate to file an issue or send in a PR if you have any improvements or found bugs.